isomerpages/moh-upec/_our-work/Community Responsiveness/DARE programme.md

 </div>
 <p>The <strong>Dispatcher-Assisted first REsponder (DARE) programme</strong> is
-an initiative fully funded by Singapore's Ministry of Health (MOH) and implemented by UPEC to strengthen responsiveness for medical emergencies and to raise the level of preparedness in the community.
+an initiative fully funded by Singapore's Ministry of Health (MOH) and implemented by UPEC to strengthen responsiveness to medical emergencies and to raise the level of preparedness in the community.
 Sudden cardiac arrest is a medical emergency that requires immediate response.
-Such necessary response can be carried out by anyone and that is the key message which the DARE programme aims to deliver during the training.</p>
+The key message the DARE programme aims to deliver during the training is that anyone can provide the necessary actions to save a life.</p>
 <p>DARE is a 45-minute programme comprising training through educational
-video and practical session without technical terminologies.
+videos and a practical session without technical terminologies.
 This is a simplified programme without certification.
-Participants are taught how to respond when they witness a cardiac arrest an guide them through step-by-step instructions.
+Participants are taught how to respond when they witness a cardiac arrest and are guided through step-by-step instructions.
 The key messages are:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Call 995 and stay on the line (on how to co-operate with the 995 specialist)</p>
+<p>Call 995 and stay on the line (on how to cooperate with the 995 specialist)</p>
 </li>
 <li>
-<p>Push hard and fast (perform simplified CPR (CardioPulmonary Resuscitation)</p>
+<p>Push hard and fast (perform simplified CPR (CardioPulmonary Resuscitation))</p>
 </li>
 <li>
 <p>Use an AED (Automated External Defibrillator)</p>
 </li>
 </ul>
-<p>Over 100,000 persons ranging from primary school age children to elders
+<p>Over 100,000 people, ranging from primary school-age children to elders,
 have benefitted from the DARE programme, at no cost to participants.</p>
-<p>The minimum and maximum class size are 20 and 80 pax respectively per
+<p>The minimum and maximum class sizes are 20 and 80 pax, respectively, per
 training session.
-For organisations which are keen on the programme, our DARE team could work with their staff in-charge to confirm the training site and requirements.
-Multiple training sessions could be planned in advance based on the availability of staff and training site (usually conference room/training room).</p>
+For organisations that are keen on the programme, our DARE team can work with their staff in charge to confirm the training site and requirements.
+Multiple training sessions can be scheduled in advance based on the availability of staff and the training site (usually a conference room/training room).</p>
 <p><a href="/sign-up-for-dare/" rel="noopener nofollow" target="_blank">CLICK HERE TO SIGN UP FOR DARE TRAINING</a>
 </p>